-Death benefits from life insurance policies are not subject to income tax.
-But the benefits could be counted as part of your taxable estate, and if life insurance proceeds push your estate value above the exemption level, the government will hand your beneficiaries a big tax bill.
+Death benefits from life insurance policies aren’t subject to income tax.
+But the benefits could be counted as part of your taxable estate.
+If life insurance proceeds push your estate value above the exemption level, the government will hand your beneficiaries a big tax bill.
 Financial experts say that’s why precise planning is needed — to ensure your heirs get the largest inheritance possible.

 Insurance trusts sacrifice flexibility.
 Once you put your policy in the trust, it closes the door on many options you currently have.

-The cost to set up irrevocable trusts through a major law firm runs between $2,000 and $5,000, primarily because the permanency of such a trust and the amount of upfront work and thought that must go into getting it right the first time, said John Dedon, an attorney in suburban Washington, D.C., who specializes in estate planning.
-“If you decide to make a change in a revocable trust, you make it,” Dedon says.
-“It’s much more complicated with an irrevocable trust.
-It’s a ‘devil is in the details’ issue, and a lot more upfront thought should go into it.”
+The cost to set up irrevocable trusts through a major law firm runs between $2,000 and $5,000, primarily because the permanency of such a trust and the amount of upfront work and thought that must go into getting it right the first time.

 Many people who set up irrevocable life insurance trusts intend their beneficiaries to use death benefits to pay the taxes on a large estate.
 Set up properly, the trust can cover the tax bills of an estate.

 Irrevocable life insurance trusts are generally for the wealthy.
 If your estate is valued at less than the exemption level in place at the time of death, your beneficiaries can already receive your death benefit free of estate taxes.

 Estate taxes go up as the value of the estate increases, so there is a greater incentive for tax relief if your estate is worth more.
 On the other hand, many people don’t like the inflexibility or hassle of having their life insurance policies in a trust, and they don’t want to pay someone to manage it.